tracim/tracim/README.md

     CREATE ROLE poduser WITH LOGIN PASSWORD 'podpassword';
     CREATE DATABASE poddb OWNER poduser;
-    GRANT ALL PRIVILEGES ON DATABASE poddb to poduser;
+    GRANT ALL PRIVILEGES ON DATABASE poddb TO poduser;

 At the end, you can quit the psql client by running the \q quit command: